 - The Police Museum offers an interesting peek into Winnipeg’s criminal history.

 - History buffs will marvel at photographs, original documents, and artifacts from Holocaust survivors and their families at the Jewish Heritage Centre.

 - The Ukranian Cultural and Education Centre is the largest Ukrainian cultural centre of its kind and celebrates the country’s rich culture.
 It has a library, art gallery, archives, and a boutique.

 - Tour the Royal Canadian Mint, where 55 billion coins have been produced for more than 75 countries around the world.
-Entrance is $6 and $4.50 on weekends for adults; $3 and $2.25 for kids (free for infants 4 & under).
+Check entrance fees here: Visit the Mint.

 Immerse in Canadian culture while celebrating and having fun:

 - Pride Festival at the Forks is a free outdoor festival with entertainment, concession stands and other activities.
 This is held in June.

 - Cube Stage Events offer free entertainment which includes the Jazz Festival (June), Soca Reggae Festival (July), Fringe Festival (July), and BBQ and Blues Festival (August).